Post

 task.future.set_exception(e)

-After all this setup the logic of the scheduler thread in the wrapper can be summarized as the following:
+After all this setup the logic of the scheduler thread in the wrapper can be summarized as follows:

-1. Take the oldest task from the queue, if the queue empty wait on it.
+1. Take the oldest task from the queue, if the queue is empty wait on it.

 2. Wait until the delay runs out for the task.